DSF-Inc/docker-jumpbox/README.md

 # [drseussfreak/jumpbox](https://hub.docker.com/r/drseussfreak/jumpbox)

-Started from this [monsoft](https://github.com/monsoft/ssh-docker-jumpbox) image, more to come.
+Started from this [monsoft](https://github.com/monsoft/ssh-docker-jumpbox) image, will try to maintain this image for myself, but am happy to share it out as well.

 ## Contents
 - [Introduction](#introduction)